 Our objective was to perform an independent audit of the effectiveness of the NLRB's information security program and practices.
 In support of this objective, we prepared responses to the annual Inspector General FISMA reporting metrics, which the NLRB's OIG submitted via the DHS automated application (CyberScope) in accordance with OMB guidance.
-The scope of the audit was to assess the maturity level of the Agency's Information Technology (IT) Security program as of the end of fieldwork for FY 2023.
-We performed this audit from March through July 2023.
-This review period was from October 1, 2022 through March 31, 2023.
+The scope of the audit was to assess the maturity level of the NLRB's IT Security program as of the end of fieldwork for FY 2024.
+We performed this audit from May through July 2024 by obtaining evidence primarily from OCIO stakeholders from NLRB's Headquarters located in Washington, D.C. to comply with the CyberScope reporting deadlines within the FY 2024 Inspector General FISMA Reporting Metrics.
+This review period was from October 1, 2023 through March 31, 2024.

-Based on the requirements specified in FISMA and the FY 2023 Inspector General FISMA Reporting Metrics, our audit focused on reviewing the five security functions and nine associated metric domains: Identify (Two Domains: Risk Management, Supply Chain Risk Management), Protect (Four Domains: Configuration Management, Identity and Access Management, Data Protection and Privacy, and Security Training), Detect (One Domain: Information Security Continuous Monitoring), Respond (One Domain: Incident Response), and Recover (One Domain: Contingency Planning).
+Based on the requirements specified in FISMA and the FY 2024 Inspector General FISMA Reporting Metrics, our audit focused on reviewing the five security functions and nine associated metric domains: Identify (Two Domains: Risk Management, Supply Chain Risk Management), Protect (Four Domains: Configuration Management, Identity and Access Management, Data Protection and Privacy, and Security Training), Detect (One Domain: Information Security Continuous Monitoring), Respond (One Domain: Incident Response), and Recover (One Domain: Contingency Planning).